anyscale/madewithml.github.io/docs/courses/foundations/logistic-regression.md

 <pre class="output">
 y_train[0]: malignant
 y_train[0]: 1
-decoded: ['malignant']
+decoded: ["malignant"]
 </pre>
 We also want to calculate our class weights, which are useful for weighting the loss function during training.
 It tells the model to focus on samples from an under-represented class.
-The loss section below will show how to incorporate these weights.
+The [loss section](#loss) below will show how to incorporate these weights.
 ```python linenums="1"
 # Class weights
 counts = np.bincount(y_train)